Bubblin-Superbooks/we/README.md

 ### TABLET FIRST & OFFLINE FIRST

-Superbooks are responsive and generally [supported](https://bubblin.io/support) on all browsers and devices but the most ideal surface (recommended) to read the book on is a \~9" tablet like the iPad or Galaxy Tab.
-We try to suppport all devices and desktops—viz. all viewports, all modern browsers and all operating systems from an Apple Watch to an LCD TV.
+Superbooks are responsive and generally [supported](https://bubblin.io/support) on all browsers and devices but the most ideal surface (recommended) to read the book on are \~9" tablets like the iPad or the Galaxy Tab.
+We try to suppport all devices and desktops—meaning, all modern browsers, all viewports and all operating systems starting at an Apple Watch to an LCD TV.
 See our full list [here](https://bubblin.io/devices).

 The live book is also _offline-first_ using a Service Worker, so no explicit download is required to read or share the book offline.